2023-2026 NAHCA Board

 Dr. Asha Shipman

-NAHCA Board Chair Dr. Asha Shipman is the Director of Hindu Life and Hindu Chaplain for Yale University.
+NAHCA Board Chair Dr. Asha Shipman serves as the Director of Hindu Life and Hindu Chaplain for Yale University.
 Dr. Shipman earned her advanced degrees from the University of Connecticut.
-She is an experienced educator, having taught for almost two decades at the high school and university levels.
-She joined the Yale University Chaplain’s Office in 2013 and in 2016 became the second (and first female) Hindu chaplain with a full-time university appointment in the US.
-Her Hindu Life Program at Yale offers a space for worship and connection as well as a safe space to consider the contemporary relevance of Hindu philosophies and practices.
-A pioneer in the field, she is frequently sought out as a speaker, writer, and consultant on Hindu chaplaincy in higher education.
-Dr. Shipman is a contributor to the first book on Hindu chaplaincy in the US entitled “Hindu Approaches to Spiritual Care” (2019) and the author of “Hindu Chaplaincy in US Higher Education” published by the Journal of Interreligious Studies (2020).
-Dr. Shipman is the founding Chair of NAHCA, an advisor for the Chaplaincy Innovation Lab, a campus fellow of Campus Chaplaincy for a Multifaith World, and serves on the Board of Trustees for the Connecticut Valley Hindu Temple Society.
+She is an experienced educator, having over two decades' experience teaching at the high school and university levels.
+Dr. Shipman’s Hindu Life Program at Yale offers a space for worship and connection as well as a safe space to consider the contemporary relevance of Hindu philosophies and practices.
+She collaborates with campus organizations on programs that highlight Hinduism and Indian culture and serves as the advisor for the Hindu Students Organization.
+Asha offers confidential pastoral counseling, often while taking long walks around campus.
+She regularly speaks, writes, and consults on Hinduism and chaplaincy.
+Asha is a contributor to the first book on Hindu chaplaincy in the US entitled “Hindu Approaches to Spiritual Care” and the author of “Hindu Chaplaincy in US Higher Education,” an article published by the Journal of Interreligious Studies.

 Shamā Mehtā